Gigaspaces/xap-docs/site/content/xap110/query-geospatial.markdown

 }
 ```

+{{%note%}}
-{{<plus>}} If both `location` and `price` are indexed, the index which appears first in the query is the one that will be used.
+ If both `location` and `price` are indexed, the index which appears first in the query is the one that will be used.
 This may significantly effect the performance of your query, so it's recommended to think which index is most efficient for each query and put it first.
+{{%/note%}}

 # Geo-fencing